Jay0494/Onyx-marketting-/README.md

 4. **ROI Tracking and Optimization**:
    - Track ROI monthly, especially for Facebook, to identify underperforming campaigns quickly and adjust the budget as necessary.

-By focusing on these insights and recommendations, Onyx can further enhance its marketing effectiveness, streamline its spending, and optimize conversion rates across its digital channels.